tmssoftware/smartsetup/doc/source/guide/consuming-bundles.md

 ## Enabling and disabling servers

 Besides adding and removing servers, you can enable and disable them.
-So for example, the community server comes disabled by default.
+So, for example, the community server comes disabled by default.
 To enable it, you should write:

 ```shell
 tms server-enable community